aaroncarsonart/QuickGame/README.md

 ### Objective
 Collect all yellow treasure `$` tiles to advance to the next depth.
-The game ends when you run out of health or energy (treasure is depleted when energy runs out).
+The game ends when you run out of health or energy.
+Treasure is depleted when energy runs out.
 See how deep you can get!

 ### Nagivation and Rules